stefan-hoeck/idris2-ilex/README.md

 Now, let us have a closer look at the definition of `csv0`: We use a `TokenMap` to describe a lexer: a list of regular expressions each paired with a conversion function.
-To create these pairs, we often use one of the utility functions from `Text.ILex.Util`.
+To create these pairs, we often use one of the utility functions from `Text.ILex.Stack`.
-Functions `ctok`, for instance, matches a single character and emits a properly bounded token.
-Likewise, `stok` matches a single string literal.
+Functions `ctok`, for instance, matches a fixed number of characters and emits a properly bounded token.

 Cell tokens are a bit more involved: We expect one or more (`plus`) printable characters (`dot`) that are also not commas (`&& not ','`)